GriffinPlus/dotnet-libs-common/README.md

     - `AsyncReaderWriterLock`: An async/await capable reader-writer-lock.
     - `AsyncSemaphore`: An async/await capable semaphore.
     - `PauseToken`: A token source to pause/unpause asynchronous operations.
+    - `SerialTaskQueue`: A queue that ensures that synchronous/asynchronous actions/functions are executed one after the other using the TPL.
 - `LocklessStack<T>`: A thread-safe stack implementation using interlocked operations only.
 - `MonitorSynchronizedEnumerator<T>`: An enumerator that keeps a monitor locked until it is disposed.
 - `ReaderWriterLockSlimAutoLock`: A helper that locks a `ReaderWriterLockSlim` when created and releases it appropriately when disposed.